 Two Year Old Places

-We are now be offering a limited number of paid places for our Two Year Old Nursery room.
-You can choose a mixture of mornings and afternoons but there must be a minimum of 3 sessions per week.
-The charge is £5.60 per hour.
+We are now offering a limited number of paid places for our Two Year Old Nursery room.
+You can choose a mixture of mornings and afternoons but there must be a minimum of 3 sessions per week. £20.00 per 3 hour session (9am-12pm, or 12pm-3pm), £40.00 for the whole day (9am-3pm).
 Please see Stuart Huggett in the Two Year Old Nursery if you are interested or wish to reserve a place for when your child turns two.

 Some 2-year-olds in England can get free early education and childcare.